Rookhope Terrace Cottage

 Rookhope is an ideal base for exploring the high pennines on the Co Durham and Northumberland border, with some charming villages in easy walking or cycling distance.
 Alston, Stanhope and Wolsingham are the closest and all have a variety of galleries, cafés and decent pubs.
 Upper Weardale has a wild rugged beauty, and gives the opportunity to explore further 'over the tops' into Teesdale and Allendale.

-The region also boasts some spectacular heritage sites in easy reach, from Durham Cathedral to some of the great castles and stately homes, the Bowes Museum, Hexham, Corbridge and Newcastle upon Tyne all within an hours drive.
+The region also boasts some spectacular heritage sites in easy reach, from the World Heritage site at Durham Cathedral to some of the great castles and stately homes, the Bowes Museum, Beamish Museum, Hadrian's Wall, Hexham, Corbridge and Newcastle upon Tyne all within an hours drive.
 The famous Stanhope Show, with Geese herding and Wife carrying contests happens each September. so watch out for details.

 Rookhope is a small, picturesque village nestling in its own valley just off the A689 route through Weardale, steeped in history with remains of local mining nearby, the village has a school, village shop and a welcoming pub with excellent ales and food.
 Nearby Stanhope is the main shopping town with all amenities including an open air swimming pool!